December 12, 2022

 Go ahead!
 Who cares if it sucks?
 Put words on a page.
 Without this first step you have nothing; you are not a writer.
 If you are waiting to wax brilliant with every sentence you write, then you’d better find something else to do with your time.
 Writing is an act of “Write once.
 Edit twice” or five times, or ten!

-Because most writing is actually editing, it doesn’t matter exactly what you get on the page to begin with, as long as there is enough content to edit later.
+Because most writing is actually revision, it doesn’t matter exactly what you get on the page to begin with, as long as there is enough content to edit later.
 It’s kind of like molding clay.
 First you have to throw some sand, mud, and water down; Next you have to squish it around with your hands; finally you have something to mold into a shape.
 Glazing is like your cover—you do that right before firing, er publishing.

 USE WRITING PROMPTS